 The longer your server takes to serve an image, the longer your email takes to load.
 This can be a problem when emailing a large list where thousands (or millions!) of subscribers are opening your email at the same time.

-How can I determine how long it takes my email to load?
+How can I determine my email load time?

-The simplest way to determine this—by far—is to run your email through a Litmus Checklist.
-You’ll see the total image size (in green) and the load time (in purple).
+The simplest way to determine this—by far—is to test your email through Litmus.
+You will be able see the total image size and the load time.

 What techniques can I use to decrease my email load time?
 Are there any drawbacks to these techniques?

 The easiest way to decrease load time is to reduce the loaded email weight, as we mentioned above.
-This includes using compressed images or less images, and removing frames from animated GIFs.
+This includes using compressed images or fewer images and removing frames from animated GIFs.

 Sending emails that are not too long, with compressed images, will do the trick 99% of the time.